WalletWasabi/WasabiDoc/docs/using-wasabi/Send.md

 1. Use [a mempool monitor](https://mempool.space) (available [Tor onion website](http://mempoolhqx4isw62xs7abwphsq7ldayuidyx2v2oethdhhj6mlo2r6ad.onion/)) to see what fees are likely to get a transaction to be confirmed in the next block.
 2. Select a fee that is well above the current highest fee (perhaps double or triple it) if it is very important to you that the transaction is confirmed soon.

-For a deeper dive into the fee estimation process, [this article](https://bitcointechtalk.com/an-introduction-to-bitcoin-core-fee-estimation-27920880ad0) is worth reading.
 :::

 ## Privacy Suggestions